Punithify/snippets-quick/README.md

 3. Create a collection in Fauna called `snippets`.

+4. Create a auth0 account from [auth0 free account](https://auth0.com/signup?&signUpData=%7B%22category%22%3A%22docs%22%7D)

+5. Fill the details in the .env.local file such as client id ,secret etc

-4. Run the development server:
+6. Run the development server:

 ```bash
 npm run dev